Skip to Content

 Do I Have to Take a Field Sobriety Test?

 The law does not require you to take a field sobriety test if you have not been arrested.
-However, refusing to take the field sobriety test does not protect you from an arrest.
-If you refuse, you may be forced to take a chemical test.
+Refusing may still lead to arrest, and you could be asked to take a chemical test.

 Alternative Legal Options in Clearwater